 - When you finish working (or between clients if practical), change your beauty tunic and avoid wearing ‘work’ clothes once home.
 Avoid wearing shoes within your home where possible and shoes such as crocs which can be wiped over with a disinfecting solution are also a great idea as an additional precaution.

-- If you develop any symptoms, be sure to self-isolate for 7 days as is current NHS advice to not only give yourself the best chance of a positive and speedy recovery but also to avoid spreading the virus to vulnerable people.
+- If you develop any symptoms, be sure to seek out a test wherever possible and to self-isolate while awaiting the results.
+Follow current NHS advice to not only give yourself the best chance of a positive and speedy recovery but also to avoid spreading the virus to vulnerable people.
 While having time away from working is financially difficult, the health of yourself and your family is more important than anything else.
 The time away can be used productively for example to write social media content, plan marketing events, complete online training to learn new treatments or upskill, or even just take time for self-care and rest.

 The above is all based around current NHS advice, although we recommend you keep up to date with local and national press and the NHS website to ensure you are following all the latest and best healthcare advice for your area.